Torrance Watkins: Other notable accomplishments

 Watkins finished second at the Burghley Horse Trials and fourth at the Badminton Horse Trials.
 She is a licensed course designer, having designed such courses as the CDCTA 3-Day and Intermediate Horse Trials, and the GMHA Preliminary and Intermediate Horse Trial courses.
 She also organized the Over the Walls Horse Trials for five years at Great Meadowbrook Farm, which was a CIC*** World Cup qualifier in 2004 and was used as a selection trial for Canadian and U.S. Equestrian Teams for the Olympic and World Equestrian Games.

 Personal life

 Watkins married Charles Fleischmann in February 1981; she competed under his last name in the 1984 Olympics.
-In 1988 Watkins lost four of her champion horses, including Curragh and Poltroon in a horrific barn fire.
+In 1988 Watkins lost four of her champion horses, including Curragh, in a horrific barn fire.
 She lost most of her competition ribbons, cups and trophies as well as her 1984 Olympic 3-day event medal.

 In June 1995, Watkins and her partner Erik Fleming purchased a 105 acre property in Hardwick, Massachusetts, which they named Morningfield Farm.
 The couple later acquired three adjacent parcels of land.
 In 1998, they bought a 365 acre farm which they called Great Meadowbrook.